aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/htmlversion/_index.md

 ---
 title: HtmlVersion
+linktitle: HtmlVersion
 second_title: Aspose.Words for Java API Reference
-description: Indicates the version of HTML is used when saving the document to  and  formats.
+description: Indicates the version of HTML is used when saving the document to  and  formats in Java.
 type: docs
 weight: 334
 url: /java/com.aspose.words/htmlversion/